-In another study (OECD TG 401), an oral LD50 of 2413 mg/kg bw was reported in SD rats of both sexes.
+In another study conducted in according to OECD TG 401 in SD rats (n=5/sex/dose), an oral LD50 of 2413 mg/kg bw was reported.
 Clinical signs were tremors, diarrhoea and death.
 Necropsy of deceased animals showed congestive changes in the lungs, autolysed gastrointestinal (GIT) tract, and pale liver.

-In an acute oral toxicity study in Wistar rats (reported to be similar to OECD 4012; non-GLP), an oral LD50 of was 7.46 mL/kg bw (~7609 mg/kg bw; density of 1020 kg/m3) was reported.
+In a non-GLP acute oral toxicity study in Wistar male rats (n=5/dose) reported to be similar to OECD 401, an oral LD50 of 7.46 mL/kg bw (~7609 mg/kg bw; density of 1020 kg/m3) was reported.
 Observations included congestion throughout the lungs and the abdominal viscera with some haemorrhage present in the intestines.

-N-[3-(triethoxysilyl)propyl]-1,2-ethanediamine (CAS No. 5089-72-5) (REACH n.d.-c)
+N-[3-(triethoxysilyI)propyI]-1,2-ethanediamine (CAS No. 5089-72-5) (REACH n.d.-c)

-In an acute oral toxicity study in Hanlbm:Wistar rats of both sexes (OECD TG 401), an LD50 of > 2000 mg/kg bw was reported.
+In an acute oral toxicity study (OECD TG 401) in Hanlbm:Wistar rats (n=5/sex/dose), an LD50 of > 2000 mg/kg bw was reported.
 Sublethal clinical signs were sedation, spasm, dyspnoea, ruffled fur, and diarrhea (reversible within 1-2 days).

-Based on the available data, the amino mono- and dialkoxysilanes in this evaluation are expected to have moderate acute oral toxicity (LD50 300-2000 mg/kg bw), warranting hazard classification (see Hazard classfications relevant for worker health and safety section).
+Based on the available data, the amino mono- and dialkoxysilanes in this evaluation are expected to have moderate acute oral toxicity (LD50 of 300-2000 mg/kg bw), warranting hazard classification (see Hazard classifications relevant for worker health and safety section).